bohoril/vladislav-nikolaev/README.md

 **How to run tests:**

-Run the PetStore service locally using the following guide: https://github.com/swagger-api/swagger-petstore
+Run the PetStore service locally using the following guide (I did it with Maven and jetty): https://github.com/swagger-api/swagger-petstore

 To run tests use the command: